s-hager/pyess-docker/README.rst

 This is a basic docker container for `pyess <https://github.com/gluap/pyess>`_

+It is intended to send data to a MQTT server to be used by Home Assistant.

 Usage:

 - Set your credentials for your ESS and MQTT server in the essmqtt.conf file.
 (Without <>)